truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ### Logging In as Root
 {{< include file="/_includes/RootLoginDeprecatedSCALE.md" type="page" >}}
 If you did not set up an admin user during the installation process, log into the UI as the root user with the root password.
-The system generates an alert stating you need to create an admin user.
 Go to **Credentials > Local Users**, and click **Add** to open the **Add User** screen.
 Follow the directions in [Managing Users]({{< relref "ManageLocalUsersScale.md" >}}) to create an admin user with all the permissions it requires.